engineerluna/Workout-Application/README.md

 April 29th, 2014
 ----------------
-	- Successfully creates new user if it's the person's first time registering -- Checks if the person has not previously registered by retrieving the users from the database and checking with the input text.
+	- Successfully creates new user if the person is registering for the first time -- Checks if the person has not previously registered by retrieving the first name and last names of all the previously registered users from the database and checks if they match with the text that is entered in the application.
-		-- Also, makes sure that the username that the person chooses has not been used
+		-- Also, makes sure that the "username" that the person chooses has not been used before.
+If it does, it tells the user to choose a different username.